Cecil Gershwin Palmer

 Cecil Gershwin Palmer is a fictional character in the podcast Welcome to Night Vale, played by Cecil Baldwin.
 Within the show, Cecil works as the newscaster for the Night Vale community radio station.
 An unprofessional and unreliable narrator, he alternates between reading the daily news and events as prepared for him and going on tangents and asides about his personal affairs, such as his relationship with Carlos.

 As the central character and principle narrator of the show, he was introduced in the 2012 pilot and appears the vast majority of episodes.
 He is a popular character with fans, and his relationship with Carlos the local scientist is important to many members of the Night Vale fandom.
 That relationship, and Cecil's status as an openly queer protagonist, has been credited with helping the show attain popularity within its fanbase.
-Encouraged by the creators, fans often make artwork of him, and have settled on a several consistent attributes despite the near absence of any physical descriptors or depictions of him in the show.
+Encouraged by the creators, fans often make artwork of him, and have settled on several consistent attributes despite the near absence of any physical descriptors or depictions of him in the show.